Judy Takács

 Judy Takács (born 1962, New York) is a contemporary figurative painter, known for her realistic paintings from her ongoing, traveling portrait series, Chicks with Balls: Judy Takács paints unsung female heroes.
 “Takács is a figurative artist who tells stories about people who have something uplifting to share.”
 She is an elected member of, and past Social Media Chair for Allied Artists of America.
-She is past Social Media Chair and Literature Committee writer for the Cecilia Beaux Forum of the Portrait Society of America.
+She is past Social Media Chair and Literature Committee writer for the Cecilia Beaux Forum, serving under Cecilia Beaux Chair, Judith Carducci, of the Portrait Society of America.
 In 2018, Takács was elected to membership in the Salmagundi Art Club and the Catharine Lorillard Wolfe Art Club in New York City.
-She holds Signature Status with American Women Artists and Akron Society of Artists.
+She holds Signature Status with Portrait Society of America, American Women Artists and Akron Society of Artists.
 She lives and works in Solon, Ohio.